Migrating to CI v2

 - uses: actions/checkout@v5

-- uses: millionco/react-doctor@v2v2 compares each pull request against its base branch, so check out with fetch-depth: 0.
+- uses: millionco/react-doctor@v2v2 compares each pull request against its base branch, fetching the base commit itself, so a plain checkout works.
+Add fetch-depth: 0 only if you need deep history.

 Inputs that changed